A Brief Essay on Wyatt Prunty and

 The blood holds to its systole and

-in this regard, is a link to our ancient origins, both in fact and in metaphor ("bloodline").
-It staves
+regard, is a link to our ancient origins, both in fact and in metaphor ("bloodline").
+It staves off death,

-off death, as long as it circulates, and is the stuff of our life and mortality: "Blood surfaces our dust,
+as long as it circulates, and is the stuff of our life and mortality: "Blood surfaces our dust, and something

 Prunty's longer narrative poems are especially impressive.
 In "The Depression, the War, and Gypsy Rose Lee"